FhenixProtocol/cofhe-docs/docs/devdocs/cofhejs/encryption-operations.md

 Cofhejs provides an easy-to-use function to encrypt your inputs before sending them to the Fhenix Co-Processor.

 :::tip
 Encryption in Fhenix is done using the global chain key.
-This key is loaded when you create a cofhejs client automatically
+This key is loaded when you create a Cofhejs client automatically
 :::

 When we perform encryption, we specify the type of `euint` (Encrypted Integer) we want to create.
 This should match the expected type in the Solidity contract we are working with.